Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 122/README.md

 - **Divisibility**: For each number in the range, the function checks if it is divisible by `n` using the modulus operator (`%`).
 - **Return**: The function returns a list of all numbers that are divisible by `n`.
 If no such numbers exist, an empty list is returned.

----

-Let me know if you need any other modifications or additions!